valohai/docs/source/core-concepts.rst

 The context the commands are run in depends on three things:

-1. *Environment* meaning the machine type and cloud.
+1. **Environment** meaning the machine type and cloud.
    For instance, you might want to run neural net training on a high-end Amazon AWS instance with 8 GPU cards, but a feature extraction step might need a memory-heavy instance with no GPUs instead.
-2. The *Docker image* containing tools, libraries and frameworks.
+2. The **Docker image** containing tools, libraries and frameworks.
-3. The contents of a commit in your linked *repository*, such as training scripts.
+3. The contents of a commit in your linked **repository**, such as training scripts.
-   The commit's contents will be available at ``/valohai/repository``.
+   The commit's contents will be available at ``/valohai/repository``, which is also the default working directory during executions.

 .. tip::